Clephane History, Family Crest & Coats of Arms

 The surname Clephane was first found in Lauderdale where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Clephane family

-Another 313 words (22 lines of text) are included under the topic Early Clephane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Clephane research.
+Another 86 words (6 lines of text) are included under the topic Early Clephane History in all our PDF Extended History products and printed products wherever possible.

 Clephane Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Clephane include Clephane, Clepane, Clepan, Cleppin and others.

 Early Notables of the Clephane family (pre 1700)